CodingLife1024/blog-content/quotes-kafka-on-the-shore.md

 ```

 ```
-And once the storm is over, you won’t remember how you made it through, how you managed to survive.
-You won’t even be sure, whether the storm is really over.
+And once the storm is over, you won't remember how you made it through, how you managed to survive.
+You won't even be sure, whether the storm is really over.
 But one thing is certain.
-When you come out of the storm, you won’t be the same person who walked in.
-That’s what this storm’s all about.
+When you come out of the storm, you won't be the same person who walked in.
+That's what this storm's all about.
 ```

 ```